srslyashh/ASP3IRE_Web/README.md

 ## **Features**

 ### Data Automation
-Loads data, creates maps, and visualizations based on the provided data, and calculates summary statistics for ease.
+Automatically fetches data from .csv files and dynamically presents it on the website for user interaction.
+This feature loads data, creates maps, and visualizations based on the provided data, and calculates summary statistics for ease.

 <img src="app/www/documentation/automation_data.png" width="400" height="300">

 ### Organized Datasets
-Datasets are divided and organized by topics, enabling users to switch between different topics with a single click.
+Datasets are categorized and neatly organized, allowing users to effortlessly switch between different topics with a single click.

 <img src="app/www/documentation/category_pic.png" width="400" height="300">

 ### Hover-Over Feature
-A pop-up box dynamically appears when a user hovers over an area on the map, displaying information based on the selected geographical area and category.
+A pop-up box dynamically appears when a user hovers over an area on the map, displaying pertinent information based on the selected geographical area and category.

 <img src="app/www/documentation/ho_map.png" width="400" height="300">
 <img src="app/www/documentation/ho_closeup.png" width="400" height="300">

 ### Highlight-on-Click Feature
-The highlight-on-click feature informs users about trends in a particular area compared to other geographical areas on the map via a histogram.
-This feature also indicates where health exposures or risks are higher in Oregon.
+The highlight-on-click feature provides users with insights into trends within a particular area compared to other geographical regions on the map, using interactive histograms.
+This feature also identifies areas with higher health exposures or risks in Oregon.

 <img src="app/www/documentation/hoc_map.png" width="400" height="300">
 <img src="app/www/documentation/hoc_histogram.png" width="400" height="300">

 ### Map Color Gradients
-The colors on the map and the legend located on the bottom right of the map indicate the spatial distribution and environmental exposures for each location.
+The map's color scheme and the legend located in the bottom right corner visually represent the spatial distribution of environmental exposures for each location.

 <img src="app/www/documentation/colorgradient.png" width="400" height="300">